phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    **Solution**

    This error may occur if QSC CLI is incompatible with Qlauncher.
-   Qlauncher is going to be deprecated and replaced with a new application from the QSC.
+   Qlauncher will be deprecated and replaced with a new application from the QSC.
 If you have Qlauncher in the workspace, you can run the following commands: